 The best way to spend your last day and night on this itinerary is by making a day trip!
 Lagos is somewhere you don’t want to miss!

 Once you arrive in Lagos there are a variety of ways to spend your day!
-Lagos is also the best place to watch the sunset!
+And plan on sticking around the whole day as Lagos is also the best place to watch the sunset!

 On this 1-hour 15-minute boat trip you will take a leisurely boat trip with a professional guide.